sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 For more information, see [Get started with commercial features][1].

 Sensu's secrets management eliminates the need to expose secrets in your Sensu configuration.
-When a Sensu resource definition requires a secret (e.g. a username or password), Sensu allows you to obtain secrets from one or more external secrets providers, so you can both refer to external secrets and consume secrets via backend [environment variables][5].
+When a Sensu resource definition requires a secret (e.g. a username or password), Sensu allows you to obtain secrets from one or more external secrets providers, so you can both refer to external secrets and consume secrets via [backend environment variables][5].

-Only Sensu backends have access to request secrets from a [secret provider][7].
+Only Sensu backends have access to request secrets from a [secrets provider][7].
 Sensu backends cache fetched secrets in memory, with no persistence to a Sensu datastore or file on disk.
 Secrets provided via a "lease" with a "lease duration" are deleted from Sensu's in-memory cache after the configured number of seconds, prompting the Sensu backend to request the secret again.